boldbi/boldbi-docker/README.md

 ### Persisting application data

 You can store the application data in your host machine to make the Bold BI container a stateful application.
 Bold BI application will read and write the data in your host machine.

-Replace the `<host_path_for_appdata_files>` value with a directory path from your host machine in the advanced docker run command.

 > **For example**<br/>
-> Windows: `-v D:/boldbi/app_data:/application/app_data`<br/>
+> Windows: `-v boldbi_data:/application/app_data`<br/>
-> Linux: `-v /home/boldbi/app_data:/application/app_data`
+> Linux: `-v boldbi_data:/application/app_data`

 ### Nginx configuration

 You can mount a host directory to the Bold BI container for maintaining the Nginx configuration.
-You can also store SSL certificates in this directory and can configure Nginx with them.
+You can also store SSL certificates in this volume and can configure Nginx with them.

 Replace the `<host_path_for_nginx_config>` value with a directory path from your host machine in the advanced docker run command.

 > **For example**<br/>
-> Windows: `-v D:/boldbi/nginx:/etc/nginx/sites-available`<br/>
+> Windows: `-v nginx_data:/etc/nginx/sites-available`<br/>
-> Linux: `-v /home/boldbi/nginx:/etc/nginx/sites-available`
+> Linux: `-v nginx_data:/etc/nginx/sites-available`

-Once, the Bold BI container started to run, you can check the directory in your host machine.
+Once, the Bold BI container started to run, you can check the volumr in your host machine.
 The `boldbi-nginx-config` file will be generated there.
 You can configure the Nginx inside the container using this file.

 ## Application Startup